shailendrakumaromkar/ConsensysFinalProject/README.md

 2. Ensure you have a local blockchain running (e.g. on Ganache)
 3. Select Localhost:9545 or Custom RPC depending on which port your Ganache blockchain is running on Interact with the web interface

-## :purple_circle: Contract interaction on Kovan/Rinkeby Testnet
+## :purple_circle: Contract interaction on Kovan/Rinkeby/Ropsten Testnet
 1. Ensure your browser has a plugin (e.g. Metamask) that allows you to interact with the Ethereum blockchain
-2. Select Kovan/Rinkeby Test Network and choose a Metamask account that has some testnet ether.
-You can obtain some Kovan testnet ether via https://faucet.kovan.network/ & Rinkeby via https://faucet.rinkeby.io/ to interact with the web interface
+2. Select Kovan/Rinkeby/Ropsten Test Network and choose a Metamask account that has some test ether.
+You can obtain some Kovan testnet ether via https://faucet.kovan.network/ , Rinkeby via https://faucet.rinkeby.io/ , Rosten via https://faucet.ropsten.be/to interact with the web interface
 3. Switch to any address let's say Seller address, Add a Product by giving Product Name & Product Price, confirm the Transaction.
-   New Product entry will be added.
+   New Product entry will be added with Buy button enabled.
 4. Switch to different address let's say Buyer address, click on Buy button, confirm the transaction.
    Against Purchased Product, Buy button will be disabled.

 ## :headphones: Contract interaction on Remix
-1. Create a new file on Remix and name it Marketplace.sol, paste the contents of Marketplace.sol from VS code
+1. Create a new file on Remix and name it Owner.sol, Circuit_Breaker.sol, Mortal.sol & Marketplace.sol, paste the contents from VS code in each individual .sol file.
-2. Deploy the contracts on Remix and you should be good to go.
+2. Deploy the contracts on Remix in sequence - Owner.sol, Circuit_Breaker.sol, Mortal.sol & Marketplace.sol and you should be good to go.
-3. If you have Ganache running, choose Web3 provider as your environment and connect to the port hosting the local blockchain (the default is http://localhost:9545).
+3. If you have Ganache running, choose Web3 provider as your environment and connect to the port hosting the local blockchain (http://localhost:9545).
 4. Otherwise you can select the provided Javascript VM.

 ## :ballot_box_with_check: Code Coverage report